How Do Resumes and CVs Differ All over the World?

 CV & Resume: Worldwide Peculiarities

 Before applying for a job abroad, it’s crucial to familiarize with the fundamental peculiarities of the two application papers.
-Special formats were created for the European job seekers.
+Special formats were created for European job seekers.
 Even something as simple as freelance experience in your resume tends to differ from country to country!

 The nationality, date of birth and gender is commonly accepted information, which is required for the CVs.
 Resumes usually don’t contain this information.
 It may sound ridiculous for Americans but job seekers from South Africa include even their ID number and ethnicity!